 Greater flexibility and mobility are the key factors fuelling the growth of mobile broadband.
 And with increasingly sophisticated technology, mobile broadband is on course to replace traditional, phone-line based mediums soon.

-The arrival of 4G in the UK, which offers mobile internet speeds that dwarf 3G, means this is surely going to happy sooner rather than later.
+The arrival of 4G in the UK, which offers mobile internet speeds that dwarf 3G, means this is surely going to happen sooner rather than later.

 Mobile internet can be accessed via: